spiral/docs/components/validation.md

 ]
 ```

-Now, our validation will fail in name will contain non numeric value, validator will raise defailt error message in this case:
+Now, our validation fails in the name because it contains a non numeric value.
+The Validator will show a default error message in this case:

 ```php
 [